 - Versatility.
 An item can be dip coated to be any color; specialty finishes are also possible.
 The thickness of the coating can also be easily adjusted.

 - Efficiency.
-Dip coating naturally involves little to no waste.
+It naturally involves little to no waste.

 - Flexibility.
 Just about any part can be dip coated, from the most basic object to a form with numerous caverns.